-Believe or not, cats aren’t supposed to have bad breath!
-While you wouldn’t expect it to be minty fresh, unpleasant smells usually indicate a problem.
-Up to 90% of cats will have dental health problems throughout the course of their life that can cause pain, infections, and loss of teeth, among other things.
-For this reason, we recommend that all cats have their mouth regularly examined by a veterinarian.
-(At CCP, all of our exams also include an oral exam.)
+Did you know cats aren’t supposed to have bad breath?
+While you wouldn’t expect it to be minty fresh, unpleasant smells often indicate a problem.
+Up to 90% of cats will have dental health problems, which can cause pain, infections, and loss of teeth, among other things.
+For this reason, we recommend that cats have their mouth regularly examined by a veterinarian.
+(At CCP, all of our exams also include an oral exam!)
 Just like humans, taking good care of your cat’s teeth is an important part of maintaining their overall health.

 “What causes bad breath in cats?”